A partition is a type of entity that defines a set of entities that

 partition that is exclusively managed by the system for the purpose of always keeping

-Default network entity, the main server entity, the Health Monitor role,
+the Default network- entity, the main server entity, the Health Monitor role,

 the Report Manager role, and so on.
 No one can alter the System partition, not even